Cleancodedotclub/TIc-Tac-Toe/README.md

-# TIc-Tac-Toe
 The React.js Tic Tac Toe GitHub repository is a project that implements the classic tic tac toe game using React.js.
 The game allows two players to play against each other by taking turns to place X's and O's on a 3x3 grid.
+The project has been built with React hooks and uses CSS for styling.
+It includes features such as detecting when a player has won the game, the ability to restart the game, and displaying the player's turn.
+This project serves as a great example of using React.js to build a simple yet interactive game.